-Can you afford it?
-How much is your rent per month, and can you afford this?
+How much is your rent per month?
+Can you afford this?
 Does the rent include the monthly bills such as gas, electricity and water?
 If not, try to find out an estimate of what these will cost from the landlord, current tenants or a comparison website.
-If you choose a bills-inclusive option you will be paying for those bills every month including during the summer months or when you are not there.
+If you choose a bills-inclusive option you will be paying for those bills every month, including when you are not there.
 Durham has a variety of rental properties with varying rent rates and it is therefore possible to pay a reasonable rent if you are prepared to consider all the options.
 By choosing an area that is a little further away from your department may save you money.

-Flatmates?
 Can you imagine living with the flatmates you have chosen for a year?
 Do you get on with everyone in your chosen group?
-Durham Student Advice Centre has reported that the most common complaint received from students renting private properties is about their flatmates.
+Durham Students' Union Advice Service has reported that the most common complaint received from students renting private properties is about their flatmates.
 If you and your flatmates sign a contract with all your names on it, you are ‘jointly and severally liable’ which means that you are all liable for the whole of the rent.
 It is therefore essential that you are completely happy with who you have chosen to live with before you sign a contract.

 Where are you going to live?

 Are you happy with the area you have chosen to live in?
 Durham is a very small city with many rental properties within walking distance of the centre and Durham University main Lower Mountjoy site, departments and colleges.
-Some areas in/near the city centre are extremely popular with undergraduate students and this is reflected in the rental prices.
-If you are prepared to choose other areas in Durham you may find that you can save a substantial amount on your weekly rent.
+Some areas in or near the city centre are extremely popular with undergraduate students and this is reflected in the rental prices.
+If you are prepared to choose other areas in and around Durham, you may find that you can save a substantial amount on your weekly rent.
 Many postgraduate students who live in private accommodation choose this option.
 An area map of Durham will help you with your search.

-Viewing the Property: Ensure that you are aware of what is included in the property.
+Ensure that you are aware of what is included in the property.
 Some properties may not include items like crockery, utensils or larger items like microwaves and kettles.
 Check the advert and ask the landlord if you are in doubt.
 If the landlord promises that certain works will be carried out or furniture provided that are not currently in the property, ask for confirmation in writing.

 Durham has a large number of Estate Agents, individual landlords and rental property available with a growing volume of accommodation for students.
 We would advise you not to rush in and to take your time in carefully considering all factors before signing a tenancy agreement.

 More information about privately renting can be found on various government sites as well as through independent organisations like Shelter.
 Further information is provided through the links on the right hand side of this page.